Leonardo-Luz/dotfiles/README.md

-# Dotfiles
+# Dotfiles (WARNING: THIS VERSION WAS NOT TESTED)

 *My Arch environment configuration files.*

 > **Warning:**
 > This setup is customized for my workflow.
 > Do not use unless you know what you’re doing.
 > Feel free to fork this repo if you want to adapt it — I push updates that may break existing configs.

 ## Installation